dadwic/PageZilla/site/docs/guides/basic-tutorial.md

-## Implementing Craft.js
+## Implementing PageZilla
 Up to this point, we have made a user interface for our page editor.
 Now, let's get it to work!

 ### Setup
 - First wrap our application with `<Editor />` which sets up the Editor's context.
-We'll also need to specify the list of user components in the `resolver` prop for Craft.js to be able to (de)serialize our User Components.
+We'll also need to specify the list of user components in the `resolver` prop for PageZilla to be able to (de)serialize our User Components.
-- Then wrap the editable area with `<Frame />` which passes the rendering process to Craft.js.
+- Then wrap the editable area with `<Frame />` which passes the rendering process to PageZilla.

 ```jsx {19,22,31,40}
 // pages/index.js